pan-dora/apix-image-services/README.md

 Services
 --------

+* `acrepo-fits-rest`: This service will return FITS information associated with a Fedora Binary, in XML format
 * `acrepo-idiomatic`: Id Mapping Service: This maps a public ID to a (internal and typically much longer) fedora URI
 * `acrepo-idiomatic-pgsql`: Id Mapping Service Database: This exposes a Postgres datastore for use with the Id Mapping service
 * `acrepo-image-service`: An image manipulation service